netkuup/NKLibsJS/readme.md

 ## Build sources

 1. Make the corresponding changes in .js files.
-2. Create the minified files with the following commands:
+2. Create the minified files using the following commands:

         # npm install
         # grunt